nllz/IRTF-HRPC/draft-terminology.md

 ## Blacklist/whitelist

 Like master/slave, the metaphorical use of white/black to connote good/evil is offensive.
 While master/slave might seem like a more egregious example of racism, white/black is arguably worse because it is more pervasive and therefore more sinister.
 While recent headlines have decried the technical community's use of master/slave, there is far less discussion about white/black despite its importance.
-There is even a name for this pervasive language pitfall: the association of white with good and black with evil is known as the "bad is black effect" [https://www.scientificamerican.com/article/the-bad-is-black-effect].
+There is even a name for this pervasive language pitfall: the association of white with good and black with evil is known as the "bad is black effect" {{Grewal}}.

 Indeed, there is an entire book on the subject, written by renowned authority on race, Franz Fanon.
 In his book "Black Skin, White Masks," Fanon makes several persuasive arguments that standard language encodes subconscious in-group, out-group preferences {{Fanon}}.